NabeelDhukka14/hotelsDB/README.md

 # Hotels DMBS Project

 ## How to run the project
-- To run the postgres db instance simply run the command `docker-compose up -d`
+- To run the postgres db instance simply run the command `docker-compose up --build -d`
-- To close the running docker container run the command `docker-compose down`
+- To close the running docker container run the command `docker-compose down -v`
 - to open the postgres interactive terminal run the command `docker exec -it hotel-myDB-1 psql -U hello -w hotelsDb`

 ## On container start ...